smaya-a/pythagorean/index.markdown

 {% assign media = site.mindoc_media | where: "page", "source" | sort: "order" %}

 # Introduction
  Within the study of ancient philosophy, the work of women is largely missing, with texts attributed to female authors being rare and largely inaccessible.
-Through the work of our digital edition, we hope to bring forward a sample of previously understudied texts and provide a window into the work of female philosophers.
+Through the work of our digital edition, we hope to bring forward a sample of previously understudied texts and provide a window into perceptions of female philosophers.

-This project is a collection of written fragments attributed to the Pythagorist philosopher Theano, a follower of the Greek philosopher Pythagoras.
+This project is a collection of written fragments attributed to the Pythagorean philosopher Theano, a follower of the Greek philosopher Pythagoras.
+These fragments were not written by Theano herself; instead, they were written many centuries later, according to a Neopythagorean tradition of attempting to recreate earlier philosophical writing.
 More specifically, this edition contains the English and Greek translations of 4 letters addressed to 4 different women: Euobole, Nicostrate, Calisto, and Timareta.
 Within the letters, Theano advises them on motherhood, marriage, and domestic duties respectively.

 Altogether, the following texts provide a new opportunity to examine and interact with these rich sources and the intellectual world of Ancient Greece.